 ATED doesn’t apply to: boarding school accommodation, student halls of residence, armed forces accommodation, institutional homes, care homes, hospitals, hospices, prisons, and hotels and similar establishments.

-The amount of ATED payable is calculated using a banding system based on the value of each dwelling.
-The rates for the ATED year from 1 April 2024 to 31 March 2025 are as follows:
+The amount of Annual Tax on Enveloped Dwellings (ATED) payable is calculated using a banding system based on the value of each dwelling.
+The rates for the ATED years from 1 April 2024 to 31 March 2025 and 1 April 2025 to 31 March 2026 are as follows:

 The ATED due for each band increases in line with inflation each year.